 Buying a used BMW: models, ratings, common problems

 BMW is well-engineered and solidly built, but it won't be as reliable as Japanese brands.
 Generally, BMW cars are rated 'average' or 'below average' for reliability.
 It's pretty much given that a used BMW will need some repairs now and then.
-One common issue causing problems with BMW and other European autos is using plastic instead of more durable materials.
-Another issue is the huge amount of complex electronics.
+One common issue causing problems with BMW and other European autos is the use of plastic instead of more durable materials.
+Another issue is a huge amount of complex electronics.
 Long service intervals designed to lure new car buyers don't help either.
 Turbocharged models are typically more troublesome.

 Let's see what are the options.
 In this post, we only consider BMW models available in the US and Canada.
 Let's start with the Baby Bimmer:

 2008-2011 BMW 1-series